Why would you create a SharePoint Site without an Office 365 Group?

-Firstly, there is the Office 365 Group and Modern SharePoint Team Site, which is one of the default Site creation options for users.
+Firstly, there is the Microsoft 365 Group and Modern SharePoint Team Site, which is one of the default Site creation options for users.
 Several other services are created with the SharePoint Site including an Exchange Mailbox, OneNote Notebook and Planner plan.
 Security across these Services is controlled by a security object in Azure Active Directory which can be managed directly in the SharePoint Site or the other services.

 Beyond the standard modern site options, two more possibilities are available.

 The Modern SharePoint Team Site without a Microsoft 365 Group can be created via the SharePoint Admin Center or by end users if Group connected Sites are disabled.
 This type of Site is a Modern version of the Classic SharePoint Team Site.
 It includes a Document Library as standard but is not connected to a Microsoft 365 Group meaning that security is managed directly by the SharePoint security group model.

 Finally, there is the Hub Site, which is not actually a type of Site, but instead a state of an existing Site.
 Any of the other types can be registered as a Hub Site, to organise and roll up content from associated Sites.

 There is no simple answer to which type of Site to use, and instead it very much depends on your requirements.
 While Microsoft encourages you to create SharePoint Sites with a Microsoft 365 Group, that may not be suitable for reasons that include:

 – There is no current requirement to use the other services of a Microsoft 365 Group

 – The technical limits of Groups make them unsuitable given the scale of a requirement

 – Where governance rules have not been defined for how Group objects will be created in Active Directory

 – When there is a migration of Classic SharePoint Sites to the Modern interface